Drag and Drop Scheduler: Pros and Cons

 1. The simplicity

 The most obvious PRO for drag and drop tools is the simplicity.

 That’s why so many project managers love it!
-You don’t have to be looking at a spreadsheet and enter any numbers.
+You don’t have to spend hours looking at a spreadsheet or entering columns of data.
 You don’t even have to write a title for the assignment.
 You can just place your cursor where you want the task to start and release where you want it to end.
 It’s that easy!

 2. The visuality

-If you combine the visual input that the Gantt charts give you with some visual reporting in the form of charts, you’ll have the complete picture with a glance.
-Some might argue that you’d still need advanced reporting and it might be right in some cases but not always.
+If you combine the visual input that the Gantt Charts give you with some visual reporting in the form of charts, you’ll have the complete picture with just a glance.
+Pair that info with some more advanced reporting and you won’t remember how you got on before you had these tools.
 Visual resource schedules make life easier.
-And give you the control!
-And that’s a huge PRO.
+And it gives you control!
+That’s a huge PRO.

-Drag and drop scheduling is also a good match with easy reallocation.
-If a task can be planned using the drag and drop feature, it can also be dragged to another resources' timeline.
+Drag and drop scheduling is also great because of its quick reallocation.
+If a task can be planned using the drag and drop feature, it can also be dragged to another resource’s timeline.
 The fact that you can’t do any dragging with spreadsheets is probably one of the biggest reasons why managers are implementing resource planning tools.

 Who wants to merge and color cells if it’s possible to click on an assignment and drag it where it needs to be?
 No one!
-The simplicity of of using dragging might even be a gateway drug to resource allocation syndrome.
-Strongly reccommended
+The simplicity and speed of using dragging might even be a gateway drug to resource allocation syndrome.

-Nevertheless, when resource planning is easy, resource planning is good.
-And the fact that you can easily edit the duration of a task!
-Just move your cursor to the beginning or the end of the Gantt chart to shorten or lengthen it!
+When resource planning is easy, resource planning is good.
+Quickly edit the duration of a task by simply moving your cursor to the beginning or the end of the Gantt Chart to shorten or lengthen it.
 Done!
-Piece of cake!

 The Cons | What to Look Out for

-If you are just dragging and dropping bookings and assignments, and not going into details, you won’t have detailed plans.
-It might be fine if you just need to visualize your schedule using the resource planning tool, but it isn’t ideal when you also need to perform advanced reporting.
+If you use this software merely for bookings and assignments, and not going into specifics, well, you won’t have detailed plans.
+Which is fine!
+Especially if you just need it to visualize your schedule.
+But it isn’t ideal when you also need to perform advanced reporting.
 Plus, the planners are for sure better for big pictures and long-term planning rather than a detailed minute-by-minute daily schedule.

-Now, loads of data is often a huge bummer.
+Loads of data is often a pain in the neck.
 And unfortunately, can make resource scheduling more troublesome.
-Dragging and dropping a ton of tasks can actually be more time consuming than adding them using bulk import or making copies or assigning a task to multiple resources at once.
-Although bulk import does require you to look at a spreadsheet for a while, it still saves time in the long run.
+Dragging and dropping a ton of tasks can actually be more time consuming than adding them using bulk import, making copies, or assigning a task to multiple resources at once.
+Although bulk import does require you to look at a spreadsheet once and while, it’ll still save time in the long run.